camiyu1/camiyu1.github.io/_posts/2022-02-10-The Style Guides of Languages.md

 - [Protocol Buffers Style Guide](https://developers.google.com/protocol-buffers/docs/style)

-One interesting thing is that the preferable indentation is **two** spaces in C++ and **four** spaces in Python and C.
+One interesting thing is that the preferable indentation is **two** spaces in Google C++ style guide and **four** spaces in Python and C style guides.

-Sometimes developers use a set of multiple guidelines to build their coding guideline like [this](https://github.com/NVIDIA/TensorRT/blob/main/CODING-GUIDELINES.md).
+Sometimes developers use a set of multiple guidelines to build their coding guideline like [TensorRT-OSS](https://github.com/NVIDIA/TensorRT/blob/main/CODING-GUIDELINES.md) and [ONNX Runtime](https://github.com/microsoft/onnxruntime/blob/master/docs/Coding_Conventions_and_Standards.md), etc.

 I will keep this post updated later.